xros/webservice_test/README.md

     ...
     Thread 3 finishes a HTTP conversation
     Thread 2 finishes a HTTP conversation
-    Thread 3 finishes a HTTP conversationThread 4 finishes a HTTP conversation Thread 3 finished
+    Thread 3 finishes a HTTP conversation
+    Thread 4 finishes a HTTP conversation
+    Thread 3 finished
+    Thread 2 finished

-    It takes 45.747551 seconds to handle                800 requests with 4 threads for each 200 sub-requests.
+    It takes 3.374847 seconds to handle 80 requests with 4 threads for each 20 sub-requests.
     _____SUMMERY_____
-    17.487275 requests/second
+    23.704778 requests/second for the site: http://www.baidu.com

 ```
 * Happy hacking